isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-cat-fleas-vs-dog-fleas.markdown

 slug: /cat-fleas-vs-dog-fleas/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 There are two main types of fleas that live on cats and dogs - cat fleas and dog fleas.
 If you want to know the difference between cat fleas vs dog fleas, read on!
 - *When our vet informed us that we needed to start treating our dog for cat fleas, I was confused.
 We don't have a cat and haven't had any in our yard that I know of. *
 *Let me surprise you!*
-- One of the most frequent questions that pet owners ask is this: do cat fleas (*CtenocephalidesÂ felis*) exclusively attack cats, while dog fleas (*Ctenocephalides canis*) live only off dogs?
+- One of the most frequent questions that pet owners ask is this: do cat fleas (*Ctenocephalides felis*) exclusively attack cats, while dog fleas (*Ctenocephalides canis*) live only off dogs?
 **So, how do **
 **cat fleas compare to dog fleas?
 While they're different species (only differentiable under a ** **microscope**